 PLEASE MAKE SURE ALL MICROCHIP NUMBERS MATCH ON EVERY DOCUMENT.

 2. After receipt of microchip, the animal receives its rabies vaccination.
 This must be an “inactivated rabies vaccination.”
-Be sure to obtain certification of the period of validity for the particular vaccinations that you obtain (some are good for two years, others for only one).
+Be sure to obtain certification of the period of validity for the particular vaccinations that you obtain (1, 2 and 3 year vaccines are all acceptable).
+The rabies vaccine must be given within one year of departure.

 Pet must be at least 90 days old at time of first vaccination.